hitchtest/hitch/docs/glossary/acceptance_tests.rst

-When automated acceptance tests that are both :doc:`business_readable` and executable, they can eliminate :doc:`requirements_angst` as well as giving a better high level overview of what features are done and which features have yet to be finished.
+When automated acceptance tests that are both :doc:`business_readable` and executable, they can eliminate :doc:`requirements_angst` as well as giving a better high level overview of :doc:`feature_completion`.

 Acceptance testing is usually also: